Hazel Grove (UK Parliament constituency)

-Hazel Grove is a constituency in Greater Manchester represented in the House of Commons of the UK Parliament since 2015 by William Wragg, a Conservative.
+Hazel Grove is a constituency in Greater Manchester represented in the House of Commons of the UK Parliament since 2024 by Lisa Smart of the Liberal Democrats.

 Constituency profile

 The constituency was first used at the February 1974 general election, having previously formed part of the Cheadle constituency.
 It covers the south-eastern edge of the Greater Manchester conurbation and an area of countryside to the east bordering the Peak District.
 Residents are wealthier than average for the North West and the UK as a whole.

 Boundaries

 1974–1983: The Urban Districts of Bredbury and Romiley, Hazel Grove and Bramhall, and Marple.

 From 1 April 1974 until the next boundary review came into effect for the 1983 general election, the constituency comprised parts of the Metropolitan Borough of Stockport in Greater Manchester, but its boundaries were unchanged.

 1983–2010: The Metropolitan Borough of Stockport wards of Bredbury, Great Moor, Hazel Grove, Marple North, Marple South and Romiley.